 AMSA performs a range of checks on the vessel to ensure it is seaworthy and appropriate to transport livestock before issuing a certificate.

 Only after both an export permit and certificate from AMSA have been granted may a vessel depart with livestock on board.

 No export permits have been issued to any vessel currently docked in Fremantle.

-The department has a national hotline available to the public in response to this incident - phone 1800 234 002 (8 am – 8 pm).
+The department has a national hotline available to the public in response to this incident - phone 1800 234 002 (Monday to Friday, 8 am – 8 pm).